HRDs-VERSE/backend_withchai/README.md

     ```

 3. **Set up environment variables:**
-    Create a .env in root of project and fill in the required values in the .env file using .env.sample file
+    Create a .env in the root of the project and fill in the required values in the .env file using the .env.sample file

 4. **Start the server:**